 Making war

 In the costly and dense warfare of 1918 France and Belgium, the only way to advance was in carefully coordinated assaults of combined arms.
 That meant concentrated artillery barrages with the attackers already out of their trenches moving forward while shells struck the enemy just yards ahead.
 Moving with the infantry were tanks to take on rows and rows of barbed wire and machine gun nests.
 The artillery barrage would creep forward, and the attackers would rush in before defenders could organize.
-In addition, aircraft would spot the enemy strong points and radio coordinates for the artillery to strike.
+In addition, aircraft would spot the enemy strong points and signal coordinates by radio or handwritten messages for the artillery to strike.
 And the process would repeat.

 At least that was the idea.